USCbiostats/fmcmc/README.md

 specifying the right transition kernel to increase the acceptance rate.
-In this example, we will set the max of all parameters to be 5.0, and the min to be -5.0 for the constant and 0 for the beta coefficient and the variance parameter, all this using the `kernel_reflective` (which implements a normal kernel with boundaries) function:
+In this example, we will set the max of all parameters to be 5.0, and the min to be -5.0 for the constant and 0 for the beta coefficient and the variance parameter, all this using the `kernel_normal_reflective` (which implements a normal kernel with boundaries) function:

 ``` r
 set.seed(1215) # Same seed as before